When someone is determining whether they need life insurance coverage, it can feel like a daunting task.

-As you can see when you get down into it, there are many expenses that can rapidly start to increase the amount of money needed once someone has passed.
+As you can see, when you get down into it, many expenses can rapidly start to increase the amount of money needed once someone passes away.
 This is why it is a good idea to start thinking about coverage sooner rather than later.

-Perhaps the insured changes their mind down the road on the final wishes for their remains, this will not be an issue.
-They simply need to communicate this new decision to the appointed beneficiary.
-There is no need to call the company or take any further action.
+Perhaps the insured changes their mind down the road on their final wishes.
+This adjustment will not be an issue because they simply need to communicate the new decision to the appointed beneficiary.
+There is no need to call the insurance company or take any further action.

-Selecting a dependable and honest beneficiary is absolutely essential.
-Since the death benefit can be spent on anything without restrictions imposed by the insurance provider, having someone who is trustworthy is imperative.
+Selecting a dependable and honest beneficiary is essential.
+Since the death benefit can be spent on anything without restrictions imposed by the insurance provider, having someone trustworthy is imperative.

-As the policyholder, you will want to make sure that you expressly communicate your final wishes to your appointed beneficiary.
+As the policyholder, you will want to make sure that you expressly communicate your final wishes to the appointed beneficiary.

 Listing more than one beneficiary is a way to keep some accountability throughout the process.
 Most companies will allow you to split this in whatever percentage you would like.
 For example, you could list a 50/50 even split or an 80/20 division.

-Another beneficiary option that is highly encouraged is the listing of a contingent recipient.
-Meaning that should something happen to the primary listed beneficiary in which they are unable to receive the money and carry out the wishes, the person listed as contingent will be granted the death benefit money.
+Another option that is highly encouraged is the listing of a contingent recipient.
+If something happens to the primary listed beneficiary in which they cannot receive the money and carry out the final wishes, the person listed as contingent will be awarded the death benefit.

-This money comes in a lump-sum amount that is tax-free.
-This is important because the amount intended for the beneficiary is what will end up in their pocket, there will not be any tax implications later on that they will have to deal with.
+This money comes in a tax-free lump-sum amount.
+This is important because the amount intended for the beneficiary is what will end up in their pocket.
+There will not be any tax payments later on that they will have to account for.

-When looking into coverage there is no shortage of agents and companies to purchase through.
+When looking into coverage, there is no shortage of agents or insurance companies to purchase through.
 It is important to read reviews and understand the options.

-Many plans that you see on TV are considered Guaranteed Issue which means there is at least a 2-year waiting period before the full benefits can be received.
-For example, this is the staple product that is advertised by Colonial Penn.
+Many plans that you see on TV are considered Guaranteed Issue, which means there is at least a 2-year waiting period before the beneficiary can receive full benefits.
+Unless the applicant has a terminal or chronic illness, this will not be the best plan option.

-Working with an independent agency that specializes in this coverage will undoubtedly be the quickest and most cost-effective way to get immediate coverage at the lowest rate.
+Working with an independent agency specializing in this coverage will undoubtedly be the quickest and most cost-effective way to get immediate coverage at the lowest rate.

-Willamette Life is this exact type of agency, give us a call at 844-576-0019 to get a free, no-obligation price estimate today.
-Unlike other agencies that represent only one company, Willamette Life offers policies from many including Mutual of Omaha and AIG.
+Willamette Life is an independent agency.
+Give us a call at 844-576-0019 to get a free, no-obligation price estimate today.
+Unlike other agencies selling coverage from only one company, Willamette Life offers policies from many insurance companies.

 Other Coverage Options

-The price lock, coverage lock, and flexibility that is appealing with final expense insurance coverage are NOT always available with other types of policies.
+The price lock, coverage lock, and flexibility that is appealing with final expense insurance coverage are not available with other types of policies.

 These policies list the mortuary as the beneficiary.
-With this coverage, individuals preplan the service and needed expenses (casket, plot, urn, etc.) then pay for it in installment or in a lump-sum.
+This insurance is meant for individuals to preplan the service and needed expenses (casket, plot, urn, etc.) then pay for it in installment or a lump-sum.

-With that being said, there are still a lot of people that Pre Need would be perfect for.
+With that being said, there are still a lot of people that pre-need would be good for.
 It all comes back to what you are looking for.

 b.
-This is a type of Whole Life coverage that comes in smaller policy amounts to make it more affordable for seniors on a budget.
+Final expense insurance is a type of whole life coverage that comes in smaller policy amounts to make it more affordable for seniors on a budget.